-Advisor refers to an individual chosen by a Complainant or Respondent to provide support and guidance through the investigatory and disciplinary processes of this Policy, including at interviews, meetings and hearings.
+Advisor refers to an individual chosen by a Complainant or Respondent, or provided by the University for the purposes of cross examination, to provide support and guidance through the investigatory and disciplinary processes of this Policy, including at interviews, meetings and hearings.
 The Advisor may be any person, including an attorney, who is not otherwise a party or witness involved in the investigation.
 The Advisor role is addressed further in Section III (N) of this Policy.

-An Administrative Hearing is the adjudication process for cases where employees are the Respondent in an investigation under this Policy.
+An Administrative Hearing is the adjudication process for cases where employees are the Respondent in an investigation under this Policy and provides the opportunity for live cross-examination of the parties.
 The hearing is conducted by a single administrator of a trained pool of University employees and, at the discretion of the Title IX Coordinator, external professionals, trained to adjudicate allegations of Prohibited Offenses.
 If a potential violation is referred by the Title IX Coordinator to an Administrative Hearing, the Hearing Officer will review the Investigative Report and facilitate the hearing to affirm whether the Investigator's recommended findings are supported by a preponderance of the evidence of Policy violations and, if applicable, determine any appropriate sanction(s).

-Allegation is a concern reported to the University that a Prohibited Offense has been committed.
+Allegation is a concern reported to the university that a Prohibited Offense has been committed.